 Look for Your Time Signature

-This is the first thing that you should look for.
-The time signature, most of the time, is found at the sheet music you’re practicing with.
-Here is how to determine the time signature of the piece you’re playing; the top number indicates how many beats are there in one measure while the bottom is the note value of a single beat.
+The time signature is usually found on the sheet music you’re practicing with.
+The top number indicates how many beats are in one measure, while the bottom is the note value of a single beat.

 Determine the Tempo

-When you’re using either the electronic or digital metronome, keep the volume of the metronome’s “tick” up so you can still hear it when you’re practicing.
+When using an electronic or digital metronome, keep the volume of the metronome’s “tick” up so you can still hear it when practicing.
 When you’re getting the hang of your piece’s notes, slowly turn the volume down so you can focus more on your pacing and timing.
-The metronome will then be just an indicator whenever you make a mistake along the way.

-These are the ways on how to use a metronome with the piano as well as some critical tips.
 Remember that the metronome is a tool to help you play the piano better, but you shouldn’t be dependent on it.
-When you practice with the keys, use the metronome for a while and then set it aside and play your piece without it.
-That way, the metronome can help you with your practice, but you’d be able to learn without any aid from it.
+Use the metronome for a while, and then set it aside and play your piece without it.
+This way, the metronome can help you with your practice, but you’d be able to learn without any aid from it.
 If you’re looking for piano lessons by piano professionals in Middle Tennessee, kindly click on the link.